 Some telephone systems require a momentary ground input to initiate dial tone.
-To interface with a ground start system, connect a D133 (or D134) relay as shown in Figure 11.
-See RELAYS Group in the D2812 Program Entry Guide for instructions on programming the external relay output for Ground Start.
+To interface with a ground start system, connect a D133 (or D134) relay as shown in Figure 11 on the following page.
+See RELAYS Group in the Program Entry Guide for instructions on programming the external relay output for Ground Start.